 In color settings menu, you might get confused in Adobe RGB, sRGB, and CMYK.

 Adobe RGB: RGB stands for Red, Green, and Blue.
-This is the primary colors which makes every digital color.
+This is the primary colors which make every digital color.
 You this if you retouch photographs taken from your camera.
 Suppose you are a wedding photographer, you might want to choose Adobe RGB.

-sRGB: Use this if you upload the images on web or in simple words, you are a designer.
+sRGB: Use this if you upload the images on the web or in simple words, you are a designer.

 CMYK: CMYK stands for Cyan, Magenta, Yellow, and Black.
 Yes, ‘K’ stands for black.
 Use this color mode if you print a lot.
 You may want to use this mode if you a designing a flyer.
-You can also read my post on RGB vs..
-CMYK to better understand RGB and CMYK.
+You can also read my post on RGB vs. CMYK to better understand RGB and CMYK.